 When a person dies, the court reviews the person’s will and estate through a process known as Probate.
 This is done to ensure the Will is authentic and meets state law requirements.
-If there is no Will, the Court relies on state law to determine how a deceased person’s assets are distributed.
-The Court also makes sure that any debts are settled and any taxes are paid.
+If there is no Will, the Court relies on state law to determine how a deceased person’s assets are distributed and who is in charge of settling the estate.

-Once the Will is validated (or the lack of a Will is established) and the Personal Representative/Administrator/Executor has met the Court’s requirement of paying all claims, any remaining assets are then paid to beneficiaries named in the Will or the beneficiaries who inherit under state law.
+Once the Will is validated (or the lack of a Will is established) and the Personal Representative/Administrator/Executor has settled all of the decedent’s affairs, remaining assets are then paid to beneficiaries named in the Will or the beneficiaries who inherit under state law.